piyushhagarwal/Neural-Networks/Chapter-1/README.md

 **Behavior in the Limit**: In the limit as $c \to \infty$, the sigmoid neuron behaves exactly like a perceptron, outputting 1 when $w \cdot x + b > 0$ and 0 when $w \cdot x + b < 0$.
 Therefore, the network of sigmoid neurons will behave identically to the original network of perceptrons.

 **Failure Condition**: If $w \cdot x + b = 0$ for some perceptron, then $c(w \cdot x + b) = 0$ regardless of \( c \).
 In this case, $\sigma(0) = 0.5$, which does not correspond to either 0 or 1 as in a perceptron.
 Thus, the sigmoid neuron’s output does not match the perceptron’s, and the behavior of the network may differ.

+## The architecture of neural networks

+### Neural Network Layers

+1. **Input Layer**: This layer receives the initial data.
+For image processing, like recognizing a handwritten digit, each pixel of an image (e.g., a 64x64 greyscale image with 4,096 pixels) is represented as an input neuron.
+Pixel intensities are typically scaled between 0 and 1 to match the network's range of values.

+2. **Output Layer**: The final layer, which provides the result of the neural network's computation.
+For binary classification, a single neuron in the output layer can represent the probability that the input belongs to one class (e.g., "9") or another (e.g., "not a 9").

+3. **Hidden Layers**: Layers between the input and output layers that process and transform data.
+The complexity of the hidden layers is key to enabling the network to capture intricate patterns in data.
+Hidden layers allow networks to learn multiple levels of abstraction, with each layer capturing increasingly complex features.
+Although their structure can be challenging to design, these layers are essential for deep learning, where multiple hidden layers contribute to the model’s ability to recognize complex patterns.

+### Types of Neural Networks

+1. **Feedforward Neural Networks**: In these networks, data flows one way—from input to output—without looping back.
+This straightforward structure is powerful for many tasks, and the lack of loops simplifies the network’s mathematical and computational properties, making it easier to train with backpropagation.

+2. **Recurrent Neural Networks (RNNs)**: RNNs introduce feedback loops, allowing information from one step to influence future steps.
+They are particularly suited to tasks with temporal or sequential data, such as language processing.
+In RNNs, neurons can influence future outputs without immediate feedback, which models sequences more closely to how the human brain works.

+### Designing a Network

+The structure of the input and output layers often follows directly from the data and task at hand (e.g., number of input pixels for image data).
+However, the design of hidden layers is more nuanced and can impact the model’s performance, training time, and ability to generalize.
+Researchers have developed heuristics to help determine:

+- The number of hidden layers,
+- The number of neurons in each hidden layer, and
+- Trade-offs between complexity and computational requirements.